top of page

 When you feel "the burn"...it 'aint Lactic acid!

-2. Lactate does not cause DOMS or 'burn' or muscle soreness.
+2. Lactate does not produce DOMS, 'burn', or muscle discomfort.

-3. Muscle soreness from exercise is caused by a cascade of metabolic interactions (nearly all positive).
-The hydrogen ions mentioned above can contribute to soreness.
+3. Exercise-induced muscle soreness results from a series of metabolic interactions (almost all of which are favourable).
+The hydrogen ions indicated above can cause discomfort.

-4. Lactate disperses very quickly.
-We are talking minutes not hours
+4. Lactate disperses really quickly.
+We're talking minutes, not hours.

-6. When your body is overloaded with lactate it forces you to stop exercising giving your body a chance to 'catch up'.
+6. When your body is saturated with lactate, you are forced to cease exercising, allowing your body to 'catch up'.

-7. Low fitness levels, low lean muscle mass, weak kidneys, weak liver and high fat ratio will all result in less time that you can anaerobically exercise.
+7. Low fitness levels, low lean muscle mass, weak kidneys, weak liver, and a high fat ratio all reduce the amount of time you can spend exercising anaerobically.

-Smoking, high fat ratio, any amount of alcohol consumption will all hinder lactate removal.
-But to reiterate, Lactate does not cause muscular soreness.
+Smoking, a high fat ratio, and any level of alcohol use will all reduce lactate elimination.
+But to clarify, lactate does not cause muscle soreness.

-Let me know if you want to see research papers or have any questions.
-Also, please contact me if you are a sports team who needs to replace their fitness coaches. 😉
+Please let me know if you would want to see research papers or have any questions.
+Please contact me if your sports team needs to replace its fitness coaches. 😉

 dan raynham the fitness scientist lactic acid myths science facts mythbusting debunk health exercise training wellbeing